- “After these things”

 Objective #3.
 To “make atonement for iniquity” (לְכַפֵּר עָוֹן).
-This specifically applies to Adonai’s final atonement of Israel’s sin (as a nation and as a people) for initially not accepting M’shico (His Messiah) at His first coming.
-Although the Messiah atoned for Israel’s sin almost two millennia ago His sacrifice on our people’s behalf has yet to be acknowledged.
-Israel’s sin of unbelief will be covered (removed completely) when our people recognize Yeshua Ben David as our Messiah.
+This specifically applies to HaShem’s final atonement of Israel’s sin (as a nation and as a people) for initially not accepting M’shico (His Messiah; lit. “anointed one”) at his first coming.
+Although the Messiah atoned for Israel’s sin almost two millennia ago his sacrifice on our people’s behalf has yet to be acknowledged.
+Israel’s sin of unbelief will be covered (removed completely) when our people recognize Yeshua ben David as our Messiah.

 Objective #4.
 The bringing in of “everlasting righteousness” (לְהָבִיא צֶדֶק עֹֽלָמִים).
-This indicates that Adonai will establish a special age uniquely characterized by “righteousness.”
-This is a direct reference to the golden age of Israel and the Commonwealth of Israel when Messiah Ben David rules over all the earth.
+This indicates that HaShem will establish a special age uniquely characterized by “righteousness.”
+This is a direct reference to the Golden Age of Israel and the Commonwealth of Israel when Messiah ben David rules over all the earth.

 Objective #5.
-When we read “to seal up vision and prophecy” (לַחְתֹּם חָזֹון וְנָבִיא) it is to be clearly understood that whatever Adonai has promised to us through our (Israel’s) patriarchs and prophets He will do.
-Everything that El Shaddai (the All-Sufficient G-d) has promised us will come to pass in the golden age of Israel and the Commonwealth of Israel when our Messiah Ben David returns (from heaven) and rules over all the earth.
+When we read “to seal up vision and prophecy” (לַחְתֹּם חָזֹון וְנָבִיא) it is to be clearly understood that whatever HaShem has promised to us through our (Israel’s) patriarchs and prophets He will do.
+Everything that El Shaddai (the All-Sufficient God) has promised us will come to pass in the golden age of Israel and the Commonwealth of Israel when our Messiah ben David returns (from heaven) and rules over all the earth.